TDAmeritrade/stumpy/README.rst

 * time series chains (temporally ordered set of subsequence patterns)
 * `and more ... <https://www.cs.ucr.edu/~eamonn/100_Time_Series_Data_Mining_Questions__with_Answers.pdf>`__

-Whether you are an academic, data scientist, software developer, or time series enthusiast, STUMPY is straightforward to install and allows you to compute the `matrix profile <https://stumpy.readthedocs.io/en/latest/Tutorial_The_Matrix_Profile.html>`__ in the most efficient way.
-Our goal is to allow you to get to your time series insights faster.
+Whether you are an academic, data scientist, software developer, or time series enthusiast, STUMPY is straightforward to install and our goal is to allow you to get to your time series insights faster.
 See `documentation <https://stumpy.readthedocs.io/en/latest/>`__ for more information.

 -------------------------
 How to use STUMPY